'Game Of Thrones' Season 7 Spoilers: Who Will Get Romantic In S7? [Theories]

 With Jaime totally dedicated to his sister, does this further enhance the chances of a Brienne, Tormund romance in Game of Thrones Season 7?
 Stay tuned.

-What Game of Thrones Season 7 spoilers say about Missandei and Grey Worm.
+What Game of Thrones Season 7 spoilers and theories say about Missandei and Grey Worm.

 Romance has been brewing between Missandei (Nathalie Emmanuel) and Grey Worm (Jacob Anderson) for some time on Game of Thrones, and it is said to finally reach its boiling point in Game of Thrones Season 7.